Emirate of Granada: Military

 Muhammad V reduced the status of the Volunteers and reformed the military, strengthening instead the Andalusian components of the Granadan military.
 The smallest part of the regular Granadan military were Christians and ex-Christians who had been hired by the emirs or defected to them.
 These were often Spanish knights and termed Mamluks; these warriors were organized as elite bodyguards by some emirs.
 To augment their army, the Granadans also hired foreign mercenaries.

 In regard to its organization, the Granadan military was formally headed by the emir and divided into several units.
 The frontier areas were possibly commanded by rais, while each important frontier garrison was led by a shaykh khassa.
 The army was divided into major divisions, each led by a wali, under whom military emirs served as leaders for 5,000 troops, followed by qaid leading 1,000, naqib leading 200, and finally nazir leading eight.
 The Volunteers of the Faith were initially commanded by the shaykh al-ghuzat.
 In addition, there existed a Gendarmerie-like shurta in Granada city, commanded by the sahib al-shurta.
 The Granadan army was usually accompanied by a corps of guides (dalil), religious figures who tended to morale, armourers, medics, and some poets as well as orators.

 List of the sultans of Granada

+The following is a list of Nasrid rulers, alongside the years that they reigned.
+Some years overlap due to competition for the throne between two or more Nasrid claimants.